Driftt/EmailReplyParser/README.md

 On Fri, Nov 16, 2012 at 1:48 PM, Driftt <support@driftt.com> wrote:

 > Our support team just commented on your open Ticket:
-> "Hi Royce, can we chat in the morning about your question?"
+> "Hi Rico, can we chat in the morning about your question?"
 ```

 Email clients handle reply formatting differently, making parsing a pain.
 [We include tests for many cases](https://github.com/Driftt/EmailReplyParser/tree/master/src/test/resources/emails).
 The parsed email: